pytorch/botorch/docs/introduction.md

 ### Bridging the Gap Between Research and Production

-BoTorch implements modular building blocks for modern Bayesian optimization.
+BoTorch implements modular building blocks for modern Bayesian Optimization.
 It bridges the gap between research and production by being a very flexible research framework, but at the same time, a reliable, production-grade implementation that integrates well with other higher-level platforms,